1. ANIMAL HEALTH

 Luis Miguel Ortega-Mora

 DVM, gained the “Premio extraordinario de Licenciatura, PhD ”cum laude”, Diplomate de facto by the EVPC.
 Full Professor at the Animal Health Department of the Complutense University of Madrid.
 Director of the SALUVET research group.
 CEO of the spin-off SALUVET-Innova.
 Main scientific interests concern the pathogenesis, diagnosis, and drug and vaccine development of protozoan diseases affecting ruminants.
-He has published more than 250 SCI research articles and supervised 25 PhD students.
+He has published more than 220 SCI research articles. h-index 37 (Scopus) and 47 (Google Scholar).
+He has supervised 23 PhD students.
 He is author of 8 patents.
 He was the President of the Scientific Committee and member of the National Board of the Spanish Association of Cattle Practitioners (ANEMBE) from 2008 to 2016.
 Former coordinator of the Spanish National Research programme in the area of Livestock, Aquaculture and Fisheries at the Spanish Ministry of Science and Innovation (2008-2012) and former member of the Scientific Advisory Committee of CReSA (2008-2012).
 From 2013-2015 was National Expert in the Horizon 2020 EU programme (Bioeconomy).
 He was also a member of the CODEMVET, the veterinary panel giving advice to the Spanish Agency for Medicines, from 2012 to 2019.

 - Dr. Peter H. Clausen